naufalsalimm/CKA-2024/Resources/Day27-Kubeadm/readme.md

 ### Run the below steps on the Master VM
 1) SSH into the Master EC2 server

-2)  Disable Swap using the below commands
+2)  Disable Swap using the below commands (Run every restart)
 ```bash
 sudo swapoff -a
 sudo sed -i '/ swap / s/^\(.*\)$/#\1/g' /etc/fstab